OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 * Nothing can teleport into or out of the warded area.
 * Planar travel is blocked within the warded area.
 Casting this spell on the same spot every day for a year makes this effect permanent.

-**_At Higher Levels._** When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
 Thus you could protect a cube that can be up to 200 feet on one side by using a spell slot of 5th level.

 ##### Produce Flame